kunpengxu/kunpengxu.github.io/_pages/en-us/about.md

 Hi!
-I’m Kunpeng (Chris), a <span style="color:#b509ac">Postdoctoral Fellow</span> at *Li-Lab*, McGill University, where I work with <a href='https://www.cs.mcgill.ca/~yueli/'>Prof. Yue Li</a>.
+I’m Kunpeng (Chris), a <span style="color:#b509ac">Postdoctoral Fellow</span> at *Li-Lab*, McGill University, where I work with <a href='https://www.cs.mcgill.ca/~yueli/'>Prof. Yue Li</a> and <a href='https://www.math.mcgill.ca/yyang/index.html'>Prof. Archer Y. Yang</a>.
 I obtained my Ph.D. degree at the *ProspectUs-Lab*, UdeS, where I worked with <a href='https://www.usherbrooke.ca/recherche/fr/specialistes/details/shengrui.wang'>Prof. Shengrui Wang</a>.
 My academic journey is driven by a deep appreciation for mathematics and its elegant structures, which fuel my passion for research.
 I am particularly fascinated by theoretical derivations and the beauty of mathematical.

 My research interests include time series analysis, kernel learning, and self-representation learning, single-cell multi-omics, and gene regulatory network inference.
 I focus on forecasting, pattern mining, concept drift, and interpretability in time series; explore the theoretical connections between data-driven kernel learning and transformers; and investigate subspace clustering and its applications in AI.
 I am also interested in AI4Science, particularly in exploring regime shifts in atmospheric and oceanic systems within environmental ecology, as well as phase transitions in physics.